Smithsonian Student Travel | Student Journey | New York & Denmark

 Itinerary

-This itinerary represents our best projection of the group’s schedule.
-However, we may implement changes designed to improve the quality of the program.
+This itinerary represents our plan for the program.
+However, we may implement changes if we identify opportunities to improve the experience, to take advantage of unexpected events, or to accommodate local schedule changes.

-Begin your program with a deep dive into design in New York, a world-renowned hub of creative endeavor.
-Explore the ways in which New York’s creativity spills out from its artistic center into every fiber of design as you head off-Broadway for an improvisational theatre class, then explore how art and theatre blend temporary creations with sustainability and permanent change.
-Visit the Cooper Hewitt, Smithsonian Design Museum and immerse yourself in its collections, from art to fashion to architecture.
-Establish a foundational understanding of the principles of design and the evolution of design trends through the ages.
+New York City • 3 days • Begin your program with a deep dive into design in New York, a world-renowned hub of creative endeavor.
+Immerse yourself in the collections of the Cooper Hewitt, Smithsonian Design Museum, from art to fashion to architecture and establish a foundational understanding of the principles of design and evolution of design trends through the ages.
 With this context, head out to experience the city through the lens of design—visit icons of architecture, explore how green space is embedded into the design of the city, and meet with an urban designer to discuss the future of land use and city designs that seek to incorporate concepts of community, connection, and sustainability.
 See how these ideas have been manifested with a walk along the High Line, an abandoned section of elevated railway that was converted into a public park and greenway, and then explore some of Brooklyn’s most creative rooftop farms.

 What to Expect